IDENTIFY. ATTRACT. ENGAGE.

 Original content uses the expertise and experience of your company’s best and brightest people to resonate with clients, instill confidence in your company, and educate industry consumers.

-Creating original content demonstrates what your people know, say and do to make you a better choice.
+Creating original content ongoing demonstrates what your teams know, say, and do to make your company the better choice.
 It is an undeniable and unique advantage for positioning your company as a leader and an expert.
+And it has to be a continuous effort to be effective.

-Creating original content is an ongoing process.
-The most positive outcomes are a result of repeated and consistent sharing of thought leadership that addresses a relevant topic with a well-founded perspective and a solution to resolve the issue.
-It’s not, however, a sales piece.
-Thought leadership is a conversation or perspective that contributes to solving a common problem, without necessarily pushing a specific solution from a specific company.
-Establishing thought leadership is a continual effort that, over time, builds credibility within markets and audiences.
+As you consider your company’s capacity for generating original content, it’s also important to explore thought leadership paths.
+Unlike resharing of common knowledge topics or information, thought leadership content seeks to disrupt common thinking, perceptions, and norms.
+Thought leadership is a conversation or perspective that contributes to solving a common problem without necessarily pushing a specific solution from a specific company.
+Establishing thought leadership is a continual effort that, over time, builds credibility within markets and among audiences.

-The same original content can be extended across different media to reach intended audiences, including:
+Thought leadership content can be extended across different media channels to reach intended audiences, including:

 • Blogs